rg625/rg625.github.io/_posts/2025-02-15-mnist-optimizer-comparison.md

 ## Conclusion

-The results indicate that different optimization algorithms exhibit varying levels of performance in terms of training loss, test loss, accuracy, computational cost, complexity, and training duration.
-The Adam optimizer consistently demonstrates strong performance, while other optimizers, such as SPSA and Kiefer-Wolfowitz, yield competitive results depending on the metric under consideration.
-The KW algorithm, however, is significantly slower than autodifferentiation-based optimizers, as it requires perturbing each parameter individually to estimate the gradient direction.
-This leads to a linear scaling in computational cost with respect to the number of parameters, making KW impractical for large-scale optimization tasks.
-While KW exhibits superior convergence properties compared to Adam on average, its computational inefficiency renders it infeasible for practical use.
-In contrast, SPSA provides a faster alternative at the cost of reduced accuracy.

-Regarding the second application, the KW method demonstrates comparable performance to autodifferentiation in score estimation; however, it requires additional hyperparameter tuning, particularly in selecting the appropriate perturbation parameter.
+While KW demonstrates strong theoretical convergence guarantees, its computational inefficiency due to the linear scaling of function evaluations with dimensionality makes it impractical for large-scale optimization.
+KW’s gradient estimates are asymptotically unbiased but suffer from high variance, requiring careful selection of the perturbation parameter.
+Comparisons with Adam, Adagrad, and SPSA indicate that while KW achieves competitive loss minimization, its computational burden outweighs its benefits.
+For score function estimation, KW provides a viable alternative to autodifferentiation but necessitates extensive hyperparameter tuning.

-The source code for these experiments is available on my [GitHub repository](https://github.com/rg625/KW_grad_estimation).
-Readers are encouraged to explore the implementation and reproduce the results.
+The source code is available on my [GitHub repository](https://github.com/rg625/KW_grad_estimation), allowing for reproducibility and further exploration of these findings.